 - Want to dig deeper?
 Try a guided hike with a park interpreter and uncover the secrets of your surroundings.

-- Seasonal and one-time parking passes can be purchased at the trailhead and are valid at Thousand Islands National Park's Mallorytown Landing, Jones Creek, and Landon Bay properties.
+- Seasonal and one-time parking passes can be purchased.
+Permits are valid at Thousand Islands National Park's Mallorytown Landing, Jones Creek, and Landon Bay properties.

 - See our park fees page for a full list of fees.